Searching for Rigidity in Algebraic Starscapes: Introduction

 \subsection{Acknowledgements}

-The core of this project was completed by Xu as part of a senior honors thesis in mathematics at the University of California, Berkeley, under the supervision of Dorfsman-Hopkins, and Xu thanks the Berkeley department of mathematics for their support through the honors program.
-The authors thank William Paulsen, for communicating with us on how to use Mathematica package to efficiently compute sizes of Galois groups of large sets of algebraic integers, as well as StackExchange user DumpsterDoofus for sharing code and techniques central to the creation of the images in this paper.
-We also must thank Edmund Harris, Katherine Stange, and Steve Trettel, with whom Dorfsman-Hopkins shared many inspiring and illuminating conversations while in residence at ICERM.
+The core of this project was completed by Xu as part of a senior honors thesis in mathematics at the University of California, Berkeley, under the supervision of Dorfsman-Hopkins.
+Xu thanks the Berkeley department of mathematics for their support through the honors program.
+The authors thank Katherine Stange for comments on a previous draft, and in particular for suggesting the connection between rational geodesics and the patterns arising in our images of rigid quartics, leading to Proposition \ref{RatGeo}.
+We also thank the anonymous referees for their detailed and insightful comments.
+We could not have generated the images at the center of this manuscript without the help of William Paulsen, who communicated with us on how to use their Mathematica package to efficiently compute sizes of Galois groups of large sets of algebraic integers, as well as StackExchange user DumpsterDoofus who shared code and techniques central to the creation of the images in this paper.
+We also must thank Edmund Harris and Steve Trettel with whom Dorfsman-Hopkins shared many inspiring and illuminating conversations while in residence at ICERM.
 Indeed, the inspiration for this work can be traced in no small part back to the Fall 2019 semester program at ICERM entitled \emph{Illustrating Mathematics}, which was supported by NSF grant DMS-1439786.
 Dorfsman-Hopkins is currently supported by NSF grant DMS-1646385 as part of the Research Training Group in arithmetic geometry at the University of California, Berkeley.